 Before deciding whether to make a will, you might want to consider what would happen if you die without one.
 In some countries the law sets out what happens to a person’s estate when he or she dies, for example that the estate must go to the person’s children.
-A person domiciled in England or Wales has the right to make his or her own decision as to who should inherit his or her estate and does so by making a will.
-If there is no valid will the law steps in to dictate how the person’s estate should be divided up and certain groups of people can make a claim at court against the estate if they can prove that provision should have been made for them.
+A person domiciled in England or Wales can make his or her own decision as to who should inherit his or her estate and does so by making a will.
+If there is no valid will the law steps in to dictate how the person’s estate should be divided up and certain groups of people can make a claim at court against the estate, if they can prove that provision should have been made for them.

-The laws which apply when someone dies without a will are set out in the Administration of Estates Act 1925 and the Inheritance and Trustees' Powers Act 2014 - they are known as the intestacy rules.
+The laws which apply when someone dies without a will are set out in the Administration of Estates Act 1925 (as amended) and the Inheritance and Trustees' Powers Act 2014 - they are known as the intestacy rules.
 Generally, under the intestacy rules the estate of someone who has died without making a will passes to that person’s relatives (in a specified order of priority).
 The rules set out which relatives benefit and in what shares.

 If you are married or a registered civil partner

 These rules apply if your spouse or civil partner survives you by 28 days.
 If not, the intestacy rules apply as if you were unmarried or not a registered civil partner (see below).

 Do you have any children or other issue (e.g. grandchildren, from children who have died before you)?

 If not, everything goes to your spouse or civil partner.